 Our masterplan envisages the full transformation of all 2,000m2 across five levels and many rooms of varying shapes and sizes.
 The completed Museum will offer several unique creative and heritage spaces, each inviting visitors to explore all forms of story – oral, literary, visual and digital – through imaginative and interactive displays and installations.

 In April 2014 we opened the first Chapter of our ambitious project and now run a six day a week programme for the public, schools and groups in our part-made Museum.
 We have two refurbished workshop/gallery spaces and several more spaces that we use in their current rough-and-ready state.
 Access and visitor facilities have been improved throughout the building, including a new shop and café, offices, an archive room and two artists/writers studios.

 We are now planning for the second Chapter of works to complete our transformation over the next three years, bringing the whole site into full use.
 This major redevelopment includes the creation of six additional spaces including a 140-seater performance space, a dedicated early-years story-play space, a learning studio and resource room, an interactive multi-media space, an immersive ‘Enchanted Library’ and a climate-controlled Treasure Chamber for the display of fragile and heritage items.
 External walkways and a new external lift in the courtyard will connect the three wings of the site and for the first time make the whole building wheelchair accessible.

 …what happens next?

-The capital campaign target for this next and largest phase of The Story Museum’s ongoing redevelopment is £6 million.
+The capital campaign target for this next and largest phase of The Story Museum’s ongoing redevelopment is just over £6 million.
 This will be raised from a combination of public and private sources over the next three years.